ReveredEye/mlopsZoomCamp/README.md

 is done through `pipenv` then use `exit` to deactivate instead.
 To create pipenv environment using `pipenv install`, note that you can only create one per codespace.
 To then activate pipenv using `pipenv shell` and install required packages using `pipenv install <package-name>` or `pipenv install -r requirements.txt`.

+Certificate and certificate ID can be generated from within the `Certificate` folder.

 # Link to course info:
 https://github.com/DataTalksClub/mlops-zoomcamp/tree/main